Frequently Asked Questions

 We provide configuration files for a few editors and welcome more configuration files for anyone wishing to contribute one for their favorite editor or Integrated Development Environment (IDE).

-Last but not least, donating to GIMP supports the development, especially as several developers are trying and make a living by developing GIMP full-time.
+Last, but not least, donating to GIMP supports a lot the development, especially as several developers are trying and make a living by developing GIMP full-time.

 Plug-In Development